 “The strongest leads are in this area,” Solano County sheriff’s spokeswoman Christine Castillo said.
 She declined to detail the nature of the information that brought investigators to Sonoma County.

 The search was suspended at sundown Friday.
-It is scheduled to resume Saturday morning.
+It is scheduled to resume this morning.